SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Tuple Type
 ----------

-A tuple type is a comma-separated list of zero or more types, enclosed in parentheses.
+A tuple type is a comma-separated list of types, enclosed in parentheses.

 You can use a tuple type as the return type of a function to enable the function to return a single tuple containing multiple values.